 See also: How will the Minnesota State Capitol Restoration Project affect my visit?

 There are lactation rooms available in the Minnesota Senate Building and the State Office Building.
-Public access to the Capitol is limited during the 2016 legislative session.

 Minnesota Senate Building - Two rooms are available: G007 and G008.
 They are each labeled "Nursing Mother Room" and are located on the ground floor across from the double elevators.
 Keys can be requested from the Sergeant at Arms Office.